 Non-Traumatic Brain Injuries

 This type of injury occurs as an effect of an intervention via an external or internal source which could relate to brain tumours, alcohol or other substance abuse, infection (viral or non-viral), poisoning or indeed as the product of other contracted diseases or medical conditions.
 Non-traumatic brain injury does not generally relate to the types of injuries which are sustained as a result of an accident or injury, but rather lean more towards those which occur as a result of a contracted medical condition or disease.

-If you have suffered as a result of a brain injury which occurred in the past three years and was not your fault, Jefferies LLP accident solicitors may be able to help.
+If you have suffered as a result of a brain injury which occurred in the past three years and was not your fault, the specialists at Jefferies Solicitors may be able to help.
 Use our online contact form to make an early enquiry about a possible brain injury compensation claim or contact us on 0800 342 3206.